riboviz/riboviz/docs/user/riboviz_outputs.md

 ## `features.pdf`

 The features pdf relates the transcripts per million value of different genes to a variety of different sequence features.
-This highlights any trends in feature value as transcripts per million increases.
+This highlights any trends in feature value as transcripts per million changes.
+Values for different features are in the features-file, if provided

 Example features plot: